Connect With Us

 Treatment depends upon the cause of the foot pain.
 Whether it is resting, staying off the foot, or having surgery; podiatrists have a number of treatment options available for foot pain.

-If you have any questions, please feel free to contact our office located in Clovis, CA .
+If you have any questions, please feel free to contact our offices located in Clovis and Madera, CA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

 Foot drop is a condition that causes difficulty lifting the front part of the foot, resulting in dragging or slapping the foot while walking.
 This can lead to an abnormal gait and increase the risk of tripping or falling.
 Common symptoms include weakness or paralysis of the muscles that lift the foot, numbness, tingling, or a heavy feeling in the affected leg.
 Causes of foot drop include nerve injury, muscle disorders, stroke, or compression of the peroneal nerve near the knee.
 The foot may appear to drag or drop when lifted, and individuals may raise their knee higher than normal to avoid tripping.
 A podiatrist can diagnose foot drop by assessing muscle strength, nerve function, and walking patterns.
 Treatment options may include targeted exercises, bracing, or surgery, depending on the cause and severity.
 It is suggested that you make an appointment with a podiatrist to receive an accurate diagnosis and personalized treatment plan.